No HR professional is exempt from the planning.

-According to Changing the Game: How Video Games are Transforming the Business World, games are being used to recruit, train and manage employees as well as for advertising and product placement purposes by firms seeking new mediums to reach out to their consumer audiences.
+Changing the Game: How Video Games are Transforming the Business World, games are being used to recruit, train and manage employees as well as for advertising and product placement purposes by firms seeking new mediums to reach out to their consumer audiences.

 Companies such as Microsoft and Google, as well as federal departments such as the United States Army, are using video games for professional reasons.